A digital addiction treatment program that is private, effective, and safe

 - Keep working your goals and share your progress with others.

 As a member advocate, I am here to help you focus on your recovery.
 Being in recovery myself I know that the goal isn’t just sobriety, but it’s having stability and a life you can be proud of.
 I want that for you.
 I have helped members find work and housing, get the right medical help, or lower the cost of their phone bill.
 If you have something that is preventing you from making it to a meeting, I want to know about it.
 If you are just having a bad day, I want to know about that too.Bobby Kreiss

-As you successfully complete challenges in the program, you’ll be rewarded with cash incentives, immediately redeemable from your smartphone.
+As enrolled members successfully complete challenges in the program, they’re rewarded with financial incentives, immediately redeemable from their smartphone.

 Rewards range from $0.50 for small challenges to more than $30 for streaks of drug or alcohol-free tests.

 Getting started is quick and easy.
 Fill out this form and a member of our care team will reach out to collect some necessary information and schedule you for a video intake appointment.
 We will contact you immediately and strive to get all new members an appointment within 48 hours.

 We are one of the most affordable addiction treatment programs available with a much lower cost than residential or outpatient rehab clinics.
 We accept a variety of health insurance plans, but this varies based on your location.
 If we do not currently accept your health insurance, you can pay for treatment by credit card on a weekly basis and it may be possible to submit claims to your insurance provider for reimbursement.